 I created Jane’s story to talk about the major options that trans women have.
-(A trans man would have a similar experience but in the opposite direction.)
+(To understand these options, I read the Standards of Care published by the World Professional Association for Transgender Health.)
+A trans man would have a similar experience, just in the opposite direction.

 Even Jane’s story would have been different if she had made different decisions.
 For example, if she had not taken puberty-blockers, then she would have developed male secondary sexual characteristics.
 And she would have had to consider her options to hide these unwanted characteristics—electrolysis to remove facial and body hair, voice therapy to counter her deep voice, and facial feminization surgery.

 The trans community faces reproductive problems, because of their transition.